 Commission Authority: The Commission’s authority to issue licenses derives from the

 Cable Landing License Act of 1921 and the Executive Order No. 10530 of May 10, 1954.
 The Cable Landing License Act states that no person shall land or operate in the United States “any submarine cable directly or indirectly connecting the United States with any foreign country, or connecting one portion of the United States with any other portion thereof, unless a written license to land or operate such cable has been issued by the President of the United States.”
 The requirements of the Act do not apply to cables “all of which, including both terminals, lie wholly within the continental United States.”
-Executive Order No. 10530 delegates to the Commission the President’s authority under the Cable Landing License Act subject to obtaining approval from the Secretary of State prior to issuance of a license.
+The Executive Order No. 10530 delegates to the Commission the President’s authority under the Cable Landing License Act of 1921 subject to obtaining approval from the Secretary of State and such advice from any executive department or establishment of the Government as the Commission may deem necessary prior to issuance of a license.

-Processing Applications: Applications for cable landing licenses are subject to initial review for completeness of information and, upon acceptance for filing, public notice inviting comment.
-The Commission’s rules provide for streamlined processing (action within 45 days of release of the public notice) where the applicant can demonstrate eligibility for streamlining under the Commission’s rules.
+Streamlined and Non-Streamlined Processing of Applications: Applications for cable landing licenses are subject to initial review for completeness of information and, upon acceptance for filing, public notice inviting comment.
+The Commission’s rules provide for streamlined processing with action within 45 days of release of the public notice where the applicant can demonstrate eligibility for streamlining under the Commission’s rules.
 The Commission will undertake to act on applications that are ineligible for streamlining within 90 days of issuance of a public notice unless the application raises questions of extraordinary complexity.

-As of June 30, 2016, there are 63 FCC licensed submarine cables systems (either operating or planning to enter service).
+As of August 2017, there are 71 FCC licensed submarine cable systems (either operating or planning to enter service).